showbright1/Spring-boot-customers/README.md

 # Spring-boot-customers
-Spring boot project to add, update, delete customers.
+This Spring boot project is create a service to add, update, delete customers.
 Get list of all available customers.